 The latest updates, made in 2011, have included new headlights and tail-lights, improved aerodynamics, new alloy wheel designs and an extension of the warranty from two years to three and 36,000 miles.

-The plainly named Lotus Elise (there’s no derivative badging) is the base model, and gets a 1.6-litre Toyota engine with variable valve lift as well as variable valve timing.
-It complies with Euro 5 emissions regulations, and delivers 118lb ft of torque and 134bhp.
-The combination of the new engine and revised gearing has produced a 16 per cent reduction in CO2 emissions.
-That makes this the lowest-emitting petrol-powered sports car currently on sale.
-A lightweight Elise CR also uses the new 1.6-litre engine, while the car is available in base, Sport, Touring and SPort Touring trims.
+The plainly named Lotus Elise Sport is the base model, and gets a 1.6-litre Toyota engine with variable valve lift as well as variable valve timing.
+It delivers 118lb ft of torque and 134bhp.
+The combination of the new engine and revised gearing has produced a 16 percent reduction in CO2 emissions over the previous entry-level small Lotus.
+The rest of the range is made up of the Sport 220, Cup 250, 250 Special Edition and the Race 250 track special.